opussf/Maze/FEATURES.md

 Translation should let the explorer move in any of the X, Y, or Z axis.
 Only a matter of scale (how big are the open spaces), should inhibit the ability to move in a direction, or have a specific movement vector.

+The normal 'AWSD' system, paired with the arrow keys and a jump button, may be good enough, with only a few additions.
+'W' and 'S' would be a translation forward (in the facing direction), or backwards.
+'Q' and 'E' tend to be 'strafing', or moving side to side.
+'space' and 'z' would be a translation of up and down.

+'A' and 'D' would be a rotation of yaw, left or right.
+'up' and 'down' would be rotation of pitch.
+'left' and 'right' would be a roll.

+Depending on the movement scheme, stopping would be automatic.
+The 'walking' scheme would let the explorer move as they press the buttons.
+A jump might detatch the explorer from the 'floor', to let them reorient and 'land' on the 'ceiling'.

+The 'momentum' scheme might not let the explorer 'translate' except by pushing off of a nearby wall.
+The explorer could move left if there is a wall on their right, or move backwards if a wall is in front of them, etc.

 ## Some Technical babble

 Since most mazes are 2D, the floor is a given, the ceiling un-important, and only the 4 walls need to be known.
 If one were to create a maze using a coordinate system in 2D, then each coordinate could represent a 'room'.
 A 'room' has the ability to have either exits, or walls.